Robbie Grossman Player Props: Rangers vs. Pirates

-Robbie Grossman -- with a slugging percentage of .452 in his past 10 games, including two home runs -- will be in action for the Texas Rangers against the Pittsburgh Pirates, with Rich Hill on the mound, on May 23 at 6:35 PM ET.
+The Texas Rangers, including Robbie Grossman (hitting .250 in his past 10 games, with a double, a home run, two walks and eight RBI), battle starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Pirates.
+In his last game he had a one-hit performance (1-for-4) against the Pirates.

 Robbie Grossman Game Info & Props vs. the Pirates